 - Negotiate with and litigate against auto parts manufacturers to recover compensation for anyone injured because of an airbag system defect.
 Depending on the circumstances of your accident, this might occur through a class action lawsuit, or in an individual action.

-This is just an overview of the legal services the team at Sibley Dolman and Dolman Law Group provides to victims of defective airbags.
+This is just an overview of the legal services the team at Dolman Law Group Accident Injury Lawyers, PA provides to victims of defective airbags.
 These are complex cases that require the skill and diligence possessed by only lawyers with experience like ours.

 Damages in Malfunctioning Airbag Cases